entice/entice/topic_entity.md

  - hair_color
  - ...

+Present if the entity is an NPC
+- npc             // the name of the npc model, e.g. "dhuum"

 The Position attribute is only sent when the entity spawns.
 This means that changes to that attribute will be broadcasted via another topic, which is the movement topic.